mguldner/Data_Algorithms/README.md

 # Algorithms
 List of self-coded algorithms for further use.
-I used the free book about Machine Learning of Hal Daumé III.
-See website http://ciml.info/.
+I used the free book "A Course in Machine Learning" of Hal Daumé III.

-The free book is on the root of this project.
+This book is on the root of the project.

-See the Github of the author : https://github.com/hal3
+See website http://ciml.info/ and Github https://github.com/hal3 of the author of the book.

 ## Graph Theory
 These algorithms are not ready-to-use.
 There must be as structure behind.